Our product offerings vary based on project location

 With the widespread devastation of wildfires, it’s simple math: as carrier profits are down, payouts have risen significantly.
 Over the past year, more than 800 wildfires scorched 6 million acres of Midwestern U.S. land.
 Researchers at Risk Management Solutions (RMS), a U.S.-based risk management company, estimated that the fires in California, Oregon, Washington and Colorado alone cost insurers $7 billion to $13 billion in 2020.
 (Source)

-But there are steps the construction industry can take now while society and science continues to work towards the future.
+But there are steps the construction industry can take now while society and science continue to work towards the future.
 As defined by the Resilient Design Institute, resiliency embodies “the capacity to adapt to changing conditions and to maintain or regain functionality and vitality in the face of stress or disturbance.”
 As most know and more are learning every day, masonry CMUs certainly check all the boxes related to this definition.
-L
+Learn more about our Structural Concrete Masonry Units.

 Back to News Download PDF